unicef/publicgoods-toolkit/community.md

 (TBD: Victor
 [agrees](https://github.com/unicef/publicgoods-toolkit/pull/12#discussion_r651332349).)

+Similarly, conent DPGs and software DPGs have different lifecycle dynamics.
+Software lends itself toward endless improvement.
+There's always a feature to add, a new library to adopt, or a new platform to move to.
+Some content sees high rates of reuse and longterm evolution, but a lot of content settles in to a final version and thereafter sees somewhat limited reuse.
+An Creative Commons-licensed novel, for example might initially see revisions, a new edition, minor fixes to typos, but eventually the book is done.
+Somebody might make a translation or undertake a second edition, but the original work is readily identifiable as a "finished" artifact.

-It is also not necessarily a mistake to adopt a DPG that is still in its early stages, when it is not completely stable and some of its basic feature set may even be in flux.
+For software DPGs, it is also not necessarily a mistake to adopt a DPG that is still in its early stages, when it is not completely stable and some of its basic feature set may even be in flux.
 But in that case, one must be ready to make the investment -- either directly from one's organization or through a consultant or vendor -- necessary to have one's needs met within a certain period of time.
 This can be a "virtuous circle" in some cases: other entities, on seeing a clear signal of investment, become more willing themselves to invest.